-The following definitions are taken from working together to safeguard children HM Government (2015).
+The following definitions are taken from Working Together to Safeguard Children HM Government (2018).
 In addition to these definitions, it should be understood that children can also be abused by being sexually exploited, honour based violence, forced marriage or female genital mutilation.
-To support the local context, all staff have access to the Hampshire safeguarding children board (HSCB) threshold chart.